calebsmth54/calebsmth54.github/projects/LeadNBrimstone.md

 *Code:*

 The code consists of several parts.
-The [ABaseAIController](https://github.com/calebsmth54/LeadNBrimstone/blob/master/LnB/Source/LnB/AI/BaseAIController.h){:target="_blank"}<div style="display:none;">_</div> acts as a liason between the BaseEnemy class and the Behavior Tree.
-The [ABaseEnemy](https://github.com/calebsmth54/LeadNBrimstone/blob/master/LnB/Source/LnB/AI/BaseEnemy.h){:target="_blank"}<div style="display:none;">_</div> class acts as a repository for reuseable behaviors for all enemies, as well as controlling some shared properties.
-Finally there are several custom [Behavior Tree Task](https://github.com/calebsmth54/LeadNBrimstone/tree/master/LnB/Source/LnB/AI/Tasks){:target="_blank"}<div style="display:none;">_</div> that can be used for AI scripting.
+The [ABaseAIController](https://github.com/calebsmth54/LeadNBrimstone/blob/master/LnB/Source/LnB/AI/BaseAIController.h){:target="_blank"} acts as a liason between the BaseEnemy class and the Behavior Tree.
+The [ABaseEnemy](https://github.com/calebsmth54/LeadNBrimstone/blob/master/LnB/Source/LnB/AI/BaseEnemy.h){:target="_blank"} class acts as a repository for reuseable behaviors for all enemies, as well as controlling some shared properties.
+Finally there are several custom [Behavior Tree Task](https://github.com/calebsmth54/LeadNBrimstone/tree/master/LnB/Source/LnB/AI/Tasks){:target="_blank"} that can be used for AI scripting.
+<div style="display:none;">_</div>

 *Blueprints:*